Skip to content

 We’ve all heard about Zero Trust.
 But how do you put those strategies into practice?
 The best place to start is moving to non-persistent privileges or least standing privileges, which means a user or account should have just enough privileges to perform the task or action they are assigned to do.
 This reduces the possibility of exposing several of the privilege escalation paths described above, such as insecure services, abusing sudo, and misconfigured access controls.

-3. Implement MFA everywhere
+3. Implement MFA at depth

 Passwords are one of the most common targets so let’s not leave them as the only security control to critical systems, applications, or privileges.